Ynn/selfstar/exercises/follow-me.md

 *}

-## Exercise 8: Dealing with Flopping state
+## Exercise 8: Dealing with state flapping

-In this exercise, the goal is too avoid the state of lights to be change on very short periods.
+In this exercise, the goal is too avoid the state of lights to be change on very short periods (i.e., a child run over and over from one room to another causing a large amount of events to deal with)

 For this exercise, you will not be guided.
-The goal is to propose an architecture and a solution for avoiding flopping states (never-ending change due to repeating events).
+The goal is to propose an architecture and a solution for avoiding state flapping (never-ending change due to repeating events).

 Hints :